There are two main areas you need to understand with Forex, to sensibly compare it to other investments: 1. Risk and 2. Returns.

-The two key differences with property and a managed Forex Fund are:
+The two key differences with property and a managed Forex Account are:

-With a Forex Fund, 90%*+ of your funds is accessible within one business day, whereas you can only get your funds from property when you sell, and even then it may be a protracted process.
+With a Forex Account, 90%*+ of your funds are accessible within one business day, whereas you can only get your funds from property when you sell, and even then it may be a protracted process.

 The Real Time Value Of Your Investment